 Most laws guaranteeing and regulating civil rights (including laws prohibiting race discrimination) originate at the federal level, through federal legislation (such as the Civil Rights Act of 1964).
 Civil rights have also been defined and interpreted through federal court decisions (such as those handed down by the U.S. Supreme Court).
 States also pass their own civil rights laws (usually very similar to those at the federal level), and even municipalities like cities and counties can enact ordinances and laws related to civil rights and race discrimination.

-If you believe you have suffered a civil rights violation because of your race, the best place to start is to speak with an experienced Civil Rights Attorney.
-Important decisions related to your case can be complicated -- including which laws apply to your situation, who may be responsible for any harm you suffered, and how to prove that those responsible acted with an intent to discriminate against you based on your race.
-A Civil Rights Attorney will evaluate all aspects of your case and explain all options available to you, in order to ensure the best possible outcome for your case.
+If you believe you have suffered a civil rights violation because of your race, the best place to start is to speak with an attorney experienced in discrimination issues.
+Important decisions related to your case can be complicated -- including which laws apply to your situation.
+An attorney will evaluate all aspects of your case and explain all options available to you, in order to ensure the best possible outcome for your case.